 One question that we often get is — How long does it take to divorce in Houston?
 From the very beginning to the very end.

 Let’s start with the quickest possible time to finalize a Houston divorce under Texas law.
-Texas has a 60 day waiting period before any agreed order of divorce can be finalized.
-The waiting period begins to run on the day that the Original Petition for Divorce is filed with the court.
+Texas has a 60-day waiting period before any agreed order of divorce can be finalized.
+The waiting period begins on the day the Original Petition for Divorce is filed with the court.
 The waiting period is a cooling off period provided by the Texas legislature.